Darin-Joshua-D/K-Orbit/README.md

 cp env.example .env
 nano .env
 ```
 You will need to add your API keys from Supabase and Google AI Studio.
+Also review `env.example` for all required variables (frontend, backend, Supabase, AI, and deployment) to ensure your environment is complete before running or deploying.

 ### 3. Set Up the Database
 Log in to your Supabase account and perform the following steps: